sailordi/-Library_Collector/README.md

 The program collects .a,.dll and .lib files into a folder named lib in the output folder from the release / debug build folder or both folders.

+The program can collect data for multiple different builds.
+The data can be collected to the same folder or separate folders for each build

 ## V1:
 ```
 Created the project